zapalabs/zapa/README.md

 #### Run 5 different zcash instances

+Before starting each instance, the blockchain files of each node must be syncd.
+Once zsno is running, all nodes are kept in sync by the coordinating zcashvm, however each node must start from a common place.
+This will be changed in the future so that a node can be brought up from a fresh state into a mature chain and download the entire block history.

-- Before starting the first instance, remove any existing blockchain files so we're starting fresh.
+- First, remove any existing blockchain files so we're starting fresh.
 Bringing up a node from existing state is possible however if that state is too stale (more than a day), zcash complains that the chain is stale as it expects blocks to be produced at a somewhat continuous rate.
-To do this run the following (note that if this is your first run from Zcash0 as your config directory this isn't necessary):
+To remove the block files, run the following (note that if this is your first run from Zcash0 as your config directory this isn't necessary):

 ```
 rm -rf Zcash0/regtest/